pcmillerAcme/docs/index.md

 ## /new

-/new returns a JSON string containing the **Order Number** to be used for all subsequent queries and updates to the animation request.
+/new returns a JSON-formatted response containing the **Order Number** to be used for all subsequent queries and updates to the animation request.
 Example:

     GET: http://service.acme.codes/new?msg=HelloQrScannersOfTheWorld!